secureblue/bootc-integration-test-action/docs/README.md

 ### Usage

 This workflow requires `ssh-public-key` and `ssh-private-key` to be configured as repository secrets.
-Don't use these keys elsewhere, **they must be dedicated to your depot**.
+Don't use these keys elsewhere, **they must be dedicated to your Github repository**.

 ```yaml
 # .github/workflows/deploy-coreos-vm.yml